sagemath/sagewiki_to_gh-2022-10-10/sagedays46/projects.md

 Trac Ticket: 12555

+  * Trac Ticket 12561 is about factoring polynomials over p-adics.
+Improve and get this into Sage.

 == Computations related to a possible Shimura correspondence for non-congruence modular forms ==

 People: Ling Long, Alyson Deines